Back to Top

 Good Intentions

-If we've learned anything from the American Prohibition Era (1920 to 1933), it's that criminalizing an act or a product does not eliminate that something itself, but merely drives that something underground.
-Yes, there were some distinct improvements as a result of passing the 18th Amendment (prohibiting the sale, distribution, and consumption of alcoholic beverages), at least for a couple of years.
+Remember Prohibition?
+A splendid time when America decided that alcohol was the root of all evil.
+In the end, it only led to speakeasies and bootlegging—making crime as popular as, well, bootlegged alcohol.
+What we don't seem to have learned from that period is that criminalizing an act, or a product does not eliminate that act or product itself, but merely drives it underground.
+Yes, there were some distinct improvements as a result of passing the 18th Amendment, at least for a couple of years.
 Many people were forced to "sober up" and change their lives.
 Worker production improved as a result of people not showing up to work intoxicated, so companies prospered.
 As an indirect result, families also prospered financially, and personal health began to improve.
-There were fewer incidences of alcoholism, cirrhosis, and there were fewer accidents.
+There were fewer incidents of alcoholism, cirrhosis, and there were fewer accidents.
 Domestic abuse, stealing, public intoxication, murder, theft, prostitution, and disorderly conduct incidents all declined significantly.

 Disastrous Results

 But it also exposed a number of ugly aspects that had been previously hidden.
 Younger Americans wanted to drink because it was forbidden, outlawed, and exciting.
 Others did not want to be controlled by the government or denied the pleasures of alcohol.
-Organized crime exploded because of the prohibition making it difficult for prohibition to be completely successful.
+Organized crime exploded because of Prohibition making it difficult for Prohibition to be completely successful.
 The government lost millions (or billions) of dollars when prohibition didn't allow them to make money off the taxes that would have been derived from the sale of alcohol.
+Many people died of alcohol poisoning from trying to make "bathtub gin", poor-quality alcohol that had no common control or regulation to act as guidance.
 Alcohol substitutes such as tobacco, marijuana, and hashish began to increase as more people started to use them.
-Prison populations also increased by 1000% because more people were being locked up in jail due to some illegal activity involving alcohol.
+Prison population also increased by as much as 1000% because more people were being locked up in jails due to some illegal activity involving alcohol.

 Committee to Elect Darren Hamilton